Nasi kerabu: Preparation and varieties

-Serving and drinking
+Serving

 All components of Nasi kerabu are laid out on one flat plate.
 A pile of rice is usually the central part of the "composition", but may also be located on the edge of the plate.
 Lettuce and other additives are laid out to the next rice, or in whole or in part - on top of it.
 This dish, like many other traditional Malaysian dishes, is often served with sambal.
-Sometimes - in particular, at a festive or restaurant serving - a nasi kerabu dish is decorated with fresh flowers of the trifoliate clitoris.
+Sometimes - in particular, at a festive or restaurant serving - a nasi kerabu dish is decorated with fresh flowers of Clitoria ternatea.

-Nasi kerabu is main dish usually served hot or, more rarely, at room temperature.
+Nasi kerabu is served hot or at room temperature.
 In West Malaysia, this dish is very popular in both home and street cuisine: it is prepared both in modern style restaurants and in many traditional taverns.
 A fast food, "portable" version of this dish can be purchased at markets or street vendors, which can be eaten on the go or taken as a food supply: a small portion of blue rice with a usually rather modest side dish is wrapped in paper or newspaper.